mnriem/github-copilot-for-teaching/Teach-Go-README.md

 - **Books**: Classic Go texts and modern strategy guides
 - **Software**: Sabaki, KaTrain, Leela Zero, KataGo, sgf-render

-Start your Go journey with: `@Teach Go I'm completely new to Go.
+Start your Go journey with: `I'm completely new to Go.
 Where should I start?`